Labour used to be a party for normal people – a party through which we could improve our lives. Before them the Liberals were too, for a time.

 Green New Deal – sold by multiple parties as an important environmental improvement that will tackle the abstract known as Climate Change.

 Why not, however, be more normal?
 Our energy bills keep rising – along with petrol prices – because we are running out of fuel.
 Renewables are the path to cheaper bills and eventually to electric cars that cost less to run.
-And that will help “me and my family”.
+That will help “me and my family”.

-The NHS – Talked of on the left with a focus on privatisation and dodgy trade deals with the USA.
-This was completely blunted by lies from the right about 40 new hospitals.
+The NHS – Talked of on the left with a focus on privatisation and trade deals with the USA.
+This was completely blunted by lies about 40 new hospitals.

 So why not be more normal?
 Just talk about threats to local A&E services, lack of GPs, endless waits, and how investing now can give people and their families the healthcare they deserve?